Managing Internationalization Configurations¶

 d-MMM-yyyy H'h' m'm'.

-- Configuration of real numbers: Facilitates the configuration of the
+Configuration of real numbers: Facilitates the configuration of the data types

 The following figure contains the statement required to create the